noetl/noetl/documentation/docs/reference/vars_block_quick_reference.md

 Use the `vars` block to **extract and store values AFTER step execution** from a step's result for reuse in subsequent steps.

-Variables are stored in the `vars_cache` database table and accessed via:
+Variables are stored in the `transient` database table and accessed via:
 - **Template syntax**: `{{ vars.var_name }}` in playbook YAML
 - **REST API**: `/api/vars/{execution_id}` for external access